DavidTan0527/CTF-Writeup/_posts/DSO-NUS2021/2021-03-03-flashylighty.md

 The value of `param_4` is fixed (hardcoded).
 Whereas the value of `param_3` depends on what value will make `specialK() == 10101`, recall that the numbers passed into the two method calls are the same.

-So the only thing left to do is to reverse `gimmie`:
+So the only thing left to do is to reverse `specialK`:

 ```c
 iVar3 = 100;